Nishathaj/MAIN-PROJECT-FAKE-NEWS-DETECTION/README.md

 - **Machine Learning:** `scikit-learn`, `xgboost`

 # Data
-The dataset is a crucial part of this project.
-It combines clinical, genetic, environmental, and lifestyle features to predict diabetes subtypes.
+The dataset is a crucial part of this project.It is designed for machine learning models to classify news as Real or Fake based on various linguistic, statistical, and factual parameters..

 I structure this as follows -

 ## Source Data
-**Description:** Contains 70,000 patient samples with 34 features including genetic markers, autoantibodies, family history, environmental factors, lifestyle attributes, and clinical measures.

-**Target Feature:** Diabetes_Subtype with 13 classes:
-0: Steroid-Induced Diabetes
-1: Neonatal Diabetes Mellitus (NDM)
-2: Prediabetic
-3: Type 1 Diabetes
-4: Wolfram Syndrome
-5: LADA
-6: Type 2 Diabetes
-7: Wolcott-Rallison Syndrome
-8: Secondary Diabetes
-9: Type 3c Diabetes
-10: Gestational Diabetes
-11: Cystic Fibrosis‑Related Diabetes (CFRD)
-12: MODY
+**Description:** Contains 4000 text samples with 24 features including with detailed metadata about news articles, including title, author, state of origin, sentiment score, source credibility, and more.

+**Target Feature:** LABEL.The target feature of this project is the Label column, which indicates whether a news article is 'Real' or 'Fake'.
+The goal is to predict this categorical outcome.

 ## Data Acquisition
-- Data can be downloaded directly from the repository or other open-source sources.
+- Data can be downloaded directly from the repository or kaggle sources.

 - In some cases, data may be collected via API calls or web scraping (elaborate if applicable).